New Research: Possible Ways to Slow Aging

 There is a strong demand for age management products and supplements as evidence accumulates that while aging is inevitable, the rate at which it occurs may not be.
 Anti-aging supplements are expected to improve physical appearance, longevity, and health outcomes.
 The time to think about anti-aging is now.
 Start today by making lifestyle changes that could lead to a longer, healthier lifespan.

-For the last several decades, life span in higher-and lower- income countries has increased due to better access to plentiful and nutritious foods.
+For the last several decades, the life span in higher- and lower-income countries has increased due to better access to plentiful and nutritious foods.
 However, over the last decade, life expectancy has reached a plateau.1 Under optimal settings, the human life span is expected to reach 120 years.
 However, in the general population, it is more realistically 61 to 83 years.2

 Primate animals fed a regular diet had more severe and twice the rate of age-related diseases such as diabetes, cancer, cardiovascular disease, and osteoporosis than animals fed a calorie-restricted diet.4

-Since calorie-restriction long term is difficult to adhere to, alternatives such as intermittent fasting have been considered.
+Since long-term calorie restriction is difficult to adhere to, alternatives such as intermittent fasting have been considered.
 The length of fasting varies from 18 hours to several days.
-In between fasting, people eat as usual.5
+In between fasts, people eat as usual.5